| |

-Cappetta and Nolf (2005) claimed to follow Siverson (1992)1 and included Striatolamia as a Mitsukurinidae JORDAN 1898.
+Cappetta and Nolf (2005) claimed to follow Siverson (1992)1 and included Striatolamia as a JORDAN 1898.
 Cunningham (2000) provided an extensive study of Striatolamia teeth, which can in most cases, help differentiate these teeth from other sand tigers, yet showed the dentition itself to be more similar to the odontaspids rather than mitsukurinids.

 Striatolamia is represented by two named species in North America, S. striata (WINKLER 1874a) from the Palaeocene & early Eocene and S. macrota AGASSIZ 1843 from the Eocene.
-Purdy (1998) synonymized S. striata with S. macrota and reported the latter from the Williamsburg Formation (Thanetian - Late Palaeocene) of South Carolina.
+Purdy (1998) attempted to synonymized S. striata with S. macrota and reported the latter from the Williamsburg Formation (Thanetian - Late Palaeocene) of South Carolina.
 These two species have also been reported from Europe and North Africa.
 In Western Europe, they are found in early (middle Ypresian) and middle Eocene sediments.
 (In Kazakhstan very large specimens are found in the Bartonian.)

 The anterior teeth of this genus have an elongated crown, sigmoid in shape when viewed laterally, which bears striations on the lingual face.
 Lateral cusplets are greatly reduced or absent.
 Kent (1994) reports these teeth (from S. macrota) reaching 5.6 cm in height.
 The lateral teeth are lower and broader, the striations are weaker or lacking entirely and the cusplets reduced, often appearing as no more than a scalloped heel.
 Teeth from the Eocene species, S. macrota, are larger than their Palaeocene counterpart and bear shorter striations.
 The accompanying artifical tooth-set was reconstructed from the authors' collection following 'horizontal dentition' methodology proposed by Cunningham (2000).
 The overall design (file positions & tooth-design) supports an odontaspid dentition of the Carcharias-type.